I did an interview for the 'Guest Hustle' Zero to Grow publication about how I'm sharing UnMarkDocs with the world. Here's what was published:

 Initially, I wasn't building a SaaS app, I was just testing my design skills by designing a documentation site.
 Then, I found an interesting library that allowed you to parse Markdown to HTML and provided a way to extend it.
 After I got this working, I decided I wanted to use it in my own projects, so I made it sync with GitHub, and then I decided it'd be nice if other people could use it too.

-What is your favourite aspect of running UnMarkDocs?
+What is your favorite aspect of running UnMarkDocs?

-I think my favourite thing of running UnMarkDocs is using it.
-I host my school notes, homework, personal notes and project's documentation there.
+I think my favorite thing about running UnMarkDocs is using it.
+I host my school notes, homework, personal notes, and project documentation there.
 Also, recently I found an interesting project on GitHub, and they had an UnMarkDocs page!
 It felt awesome.